annie-nicholas/data550-final-project/README.md

 1. Generate descriptive statistics by running "make Output/Table1.rds" in terminal
 2. Run regression and create the regression table and graph by running "make Output/Table_reg.rds Output/Reg_plot.png" in terminal
-3. Compile report by running "make Report.html" in terminal
+3. Compile report by running "make" in terminal